Naveenpandey27/End-to-End-Movie_Recommendation_Engine/README.md

 The final output is displayed as a Streamlit app where the user can select a movie from a drop-down list and then get a list of recommended movies.
 The recommended movies are displayed along with their poster images.

-**How to Use**
-Clone the repository to your local machine
-Install the required libraries (numpy, pandas, nltk, sklearn, ast, pickle, streamlit, requests, PIL) Run the app.py file

-**Prerequisites**

-Python 3.6 or higher

-Streamlit

-Pandas

-Requests

-Pillow

-NLTK

-Sklearn